PapaOscar90/Web-Engineering/docs/API_Design.md

 # Introduction
 The aim of this document is to detail the design of a RESTful Web API allowing access to the data of the [CORGIS Airlines Dataset](https://think.cs.vt.edu/corgis/json/airlines/airlines.html).
 The requirements of the API are detailed in the [specification](specification.pdf) that was provided as part of the Web Engineering course material.

 It is important to note that this document will continue to evolve in the future.
 As the specification changes with added or modified requirements, this document will also change.
+Please also refer to the Architecture document for details about the technology and high level architecture driving this amazing web app.

 # Dataset
 The first step in developing an API to access data, is to understand the structure of the data being accessed.
 The [CORGIS](https://think.cs.vt.edu/corgis/) project supplies a collection of datasets in a variety of formats.
 For the purposes of this project, the JSON version of the airlines dataset is considered authoritative.